jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step20/README.md

 There are several ways we could go about this, bearing in mind that the network diagram is already rather complex.
 We could develop the existing network visually, which will almost certainly go off the side of the screen! :-)  Luckily FBP has the "subnet" concept, so we could design the network as a number of subnets - either by hand, or using the "Excise" function of DrawFBP.
 In fact, that is the way that the network will eventually be structured.

 To be contrary, and also to show that it is pretty simple to do, I decided to code up `WriteJDBC`, using a lot of the code from `ReadJDBC`, and code the rest of the network by hand.  `WriteJDBC` has been moved to the `JavaFBP` project.
-The resulting code can accordingly be found at https://github.com/jpaulm/javafbp/blob/master/src/main/java/com/jpaulmorrison/fbp/core/components/jdbc/WriteJDBC.java and https://github.com/jpaulm/fbp-etl/blob/master/src/main/java/com/jpaulmorrison/Step20/code/networks/Step20.java .
+The resulting code can accordingly be found at https://github.com/jpaulm/javafbp/blob/master/src/main/java/com/jpaulmorrison/fbp/core/components/jdbc/WriteJDBC.java and the final `Step20` network can be found at https://github.com/jpaulm/fbp-etl/blob/master/src/main/java/com/jpaulmorrison/Step20/code/networks/Step20.java .

 In the latter, you will note that I have sometimes used the "shorthand" version of `connect`, e.g.:

     connect("Repl_2.OUT[0]", component("ReadJDBC"), port("USER"));

+or

+    connect("Repl_2.OUT[0]", "ReadJDBC.USER"));

 where process name and port name are in the same string, separated by a period.